Undergraduate · Systems Security

 Document Honestly

 Every project here has limitations.
-I try to note what doesn't work and what I still don't understand.
+I note what doesn't work and what I still don't understand.
 A broken prototype that teaches something is more valuable than a polished clone.